jakub-kudela/snake/README.md

 # Snake

-A simple game made in pascal in 2009.
+A simple game made in **Pascal** in 2009.
 It is a variation of a well known video game called Snake.
 The code itself is pretty unreadable as I had no previous experience with any best practices.
 However, I still have feelings for this project because it was my first self-programmed game.